-- Pour the yogurt into the cotton bag, cheesecloth, Greek Yogurt maker, or tight-weave towel.
-Hang above a bowl or jar and drain whey for 2-12 hours depending on the thickness desired.
+- Pour yogurt into the strainer.
+Hang above a bowl or jar and drain whey for 2-12 hours, until desired thickness is reached.

 - Once the draining process is complete, add herbs and seasoning to taste.

 - Refrigerate for 2 or more hours prior to eating to allow the flavor of the herbs and seasoning to fully develop.

 - Walnuts and Raisins: For every ¼ cup of labneh, add 1-2 tablespoons walnuts, 1-2 tablespoons dried fruit such as cranberries or raisins, and ½-1 teaspoon honey, maple syrup, or fruit jelly.